Merck clears major hurdle to Sigma-Aldrich takeover

-FRANKFURT (Reuters) - Merck (MRCG.DE) has cleared a major anti-trust hurdle to its planned $17 billion acquisition of Sigma-Aldrich SIAL.O with the latter’s agreed sale of assets to Honeywell (HON.N), the German drugmaker said on Tuesday.
+FRANKFURT, Oct 20 (Reuters) - Merck has cleared a major anti-trust hurdle to its planned $17 billion acquisition of Sigma-Aldrich with the latter’s agreed sale of assets to Honeywell, the German drugmaker said on Tuesday.

 Merck said U.S. life science company Sigma-Aldrich would sell parts of its solvents and inorganics business in Europe to industrial group Honeywell, which said separately it would pay about 105 million euros ($119 million) for the assets.